fabric8io/fabric8/docs/springboot.md

 If your Java code is running outside of Kubernetes then @ServiceName will use the environment variable **KUBERNETES_MASTER** to connect to the kubernetes REST API and then use that to discover where the services are.
 This lets you run the same Java code in a test, in your IDE and inside kubernetes.

 ### The @Protocol annotation
 Kubernetes uses the notion of Protocol to refer to the transport protocol TCP or UDP.
-In Java URL its more useful to use the application protocol.
+In Java URL it's more useful to use the application protocol.
-One could find and replace the transport protocol with the actual application protocol but that its really smelly.
+One could find and replace the transport protocol with the actual application protocol but that's really smelly.

 The extension supports the @Protocol annotation which allows the user to specify the application protocol to use.